Bayesian Deep Learning for Discrete Choice: A General Deep Learning Discrete Choice Model Architecture

 The non-linear, non-IIA block consists of a neural network that takes as input the original socio-demographics concatenated with all alternative attributes.
 The resulting $J$-dimensional output undergoes batch normalization without learnable parameters--i.e. not affine BatchNorm.
 The outputs from both the non-linear IIA block and the non-IIA block are then summed to compute the representative utility for each alternative.
 Finally, the representative utilities are passed through a Softmax activation function to obtain the choice probabilities for each alternative.\\

 The representative utilities in our model can be expressed as:

 where $\bm{q}_{ij}$ is the embedding representation for alternative $j$ and individual characteristics $\bm{q}_i$.
 The BatchNorm layers are not affine, meaning that the output is not rescaled and relocated.
-Instead, parameters $\sigma_{IIA}$ and $\sigma_{nonIIA}$ are introduced to scale the outputs from those components, but we purposely exclude the relocation parameters as the location of the latent utilities $v_{ij}$ with respect to the base alternative is already determined by the alternative specific constant $\alpha_j$. \\
+Instead, parameters $\sigma_{IIA}$ and $\sigma_{nonIIA}$ are introduced to scale the outputs from those components, but we purposely exclude the relocation parameters as the location of the latent utilities $v_{ij}$ with respect to the base alternative is already determined by the alternative specific constant $\alpha_j$.
+The BatchNorm layers also ensure that the nonlinear component of our model does not overtake the knowledge-informed part of the model, which may be as simple as being linear in attributes and parameters.\\

+This architecture resembles that proposed by Wang et al.~\cite{wang2021theory} in that it combines a knowledge-informed component with a deep learning model capable of automatic feature learning.
+However, their architecture (i) does not fix the location of the utilities, (ii) does not include separate IIA and non-IIA nonlinear components, and (iii) introduces a weighting parameter $\lambda$ for the linear combination of components, but does not relate it directly to their relative scale, since the components are not explicitly scaled (which could hinder convergence).
+Our model incorporates these three points.\\

 The linear component of the model, $\alpha_j + \bm{x}_{ij} \bm{\beta} + \bm{q}_{ij} \bm{\gamma}$, is used to represent the part of the model informed by expert knowledge and behavioral assumptions.
 However, in practice, this component can have any other form and include parameter interactions and non-linear parameterized components.
 Creating embeddings for $\bm{q}_{ij}$ is necessary to ensure identifiability of the linear model, similar to the approach proposed in \cite{arkoudi2023combining}.
 The main difference is that we allow individual embeddings to interact with alternative-specific attributes in the non-linear IIA block.
 However, alternatively, the informed component could be formulated with $\bm{\gamma}_J = \bm{0}$, or adapted to incorporate other assumptions relevant to each case study.\\